Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 If you are using or abusing either on prescription, over the counter or illicitly – please, please ensure that you are fully aware of the dangers associated with this powerful class of depressant drug.

-Abuse of Prescription Opioids
+Abuse of Opioid Medications

 Many who abuse prescription opioids may well start with a prescription for a genuine complaint such as post-operative pain, a broken bone or a back problem.
-The problem with opioids of any kind is that they cause tolerance and dependence to build very quickly – within 2 to 10 days of continuous use.
+The problem with opioids is that they cause tolerance and dependence to build very quickly – within 2 to 10 days of continuous use.

 You may be tempted to manipulate your doctor for a repeat prescription long after the complaint has been resolved, as you fear going through withdrawal.

-Another common form of prescription opioid abuse is to seek and take prescription-strength opiates purely for their euphoric and calming effects.
+Another common form of prescription opioid abuse is to seek and take prescription-strength opioids purely for their euphoric and calming effects.
 This has nothing to do with using them for the purpose intended, which is pain relief.

 Abusing prescription opioids purely for euphoric high carries added risks.
 Individuals are more prone to be reckless, take more risks and mix them with other substances.

 Dopamine is released as a reward and is a feel-good chemical.
-Drugs such as heroin, opiates, cocaine, alcohol and even sugar cause huge (but temporary) spikes in the levels of dopamine available in the brain.
+Drugs such as heroin, opioids, cocaine, alcohol and even sugar cause huge (but temporary) spikes in the levels of dopamine available in the brain.
 This spike is responsible for the euphoric high received in drug-taking.
 It is the reward from the dopamine spike that prompts drug addicts to seek out and take drugs again and again – even when there are negative consequences at stake.

 dopamine receptors